per1234/EtherEventQueue/README.md

 <a id="installation"></a>
 #### Installation
-- 64KB is the minimum recommended flash memory capacity for use of this library.
+- 64kB is the minimum recommended flash memory capacity for use of this library with authentication.
+With authentication disabled it will work with 32kB
 - Download the most recent version of EtherEventQueue here: https://github.com/per1234/EtherEventQueue/archive/master.zip
 - Using Arduino IDE 1.0.x:
   - Sketch > Import Library... > Add Library... > select the downloaded file > Open